civol/HDLRuby/README.md

 ### Opening an instance
 <a name="instance_open"></a>

-When there is a modification to apply to an instance, it is sometimes preferable to modify this sole instance rather than declaring a all new system to derivate the instance from.
-For that purpose it is possible to open an instance for modification as follows:
+When there is a modification to apply to an instance, it is sometimes preferable to modify this sole instance rather than declaring a new system to derivate the instance from.
+For that purpose, it is possible to open an instance for modification as follows:

 ```ruby
 <instance name>.open do